-1. How was the older persons grant developed?
+1. How was the Older Person's Grant developed?

 Means-tested social pensions were introduced in 1928.
 Originally, a social pension existed primarily for white male workers who had no access to occupational pensions and mixed-race women over 60 years of age.
-With time, trade unions for non-white workers were legalized, which contributed to expand the grant to the non-white population.
-Further, the amount of the old-age grant was gradually harmonized for different racial groups with a view to achieve parity.
+In 1982, trade unions were formed to represent and advocate the rights of African workers.
+The unions succeeded in advocating the expansion of the Older Person's Grant to Africans.
+Furthermore, the amount of the grant was gradually harmonized for different racial groups with a view to achieve parity.
 During the 1980s, the pension for the black population was increasingly raised while that for the white minority was decreased.
 By 1992, the means test was equalized for everyone regardless of race, which led to an increase of the income threshold for the black population.